 The Guildhall at SMU provides its students with the resources and professional environment they need to achieve their career goals.
-While attending the program, students receive class instruction from industry-experienced faculty on the preparation of resumes and cover letters, interview techniques, online portfolio creation, negotiation, and testing.
+While attending the program, students receive class instruction from industry-experienced faculty on the preparation of résumés and cover letters, interview techniques, online portfolio creation, and negotiation.

 The Guildhall further enhances a student's career outlook by hosting a career event prior to graduation.
 Studios are invited to attend and conduct interviews with graduating students.
-Portfolio review sessions are scheduled throughout the year for industry experts to meet with students and provide one-to-one feedback sessions on the student's online portfolio.
-Graduating students also attend industry conferences with events and networking opportunities.
+Portfolio review sessions are scheduled throughout the year for industry experts to meet with students and provide feedback sessions on the student's online portfolio.
+Graduating students may also attend industry conferences with events and networking opportunities.